 Gigha is 7 miles long by 1 mile across, narrowing to a waist barely a quarter of a mile wide.
 The road runs north/south with farm tracks leading east and west.
 The coast measures about 30 miles due to the indented nature of the shoreline with its rocky coves and silver-sanded beaches.
 The island habitat is rich and varied, and there are many sites of historical interest.

-As Gigha is just a 20-minute ferry journey off the west coast of the Kintyre peninsula you easily come for the day for a walk, although we think you’d want to stay longer.
+As Gigha is just a 20-minute ferry journey off the west coast of the Kintyre peninsula you can easily come for the day for a walk, although we think you’d want to stay longer.

 On a clear day you can see the coast of Antrim in Ireland to the south west, the long mountainous shapes of Islay and Jura to the north west, Ben More on Mull far to the north, the hills of Kilberry to the north east, and Goatfell on Arran rising behind the hills of Kintyre to the east.